Deborah is a writer, healer, and teacher. She enjoys helping people work towards healthier lives.

 Be nice.
 That's really the long and short of being in a successful relationship with anybody.
 You can't underestimate the power of kindness, not only for yourself, but also for the people around you.

 Once you're in a relationship, it's easy to let your nice side slip away.
 You don't want to concede power or seem weak.
 You want to appear tough, in control, and strong.
 You want respect.
 And when your partner does something you don't like, it becomes even easier to get mean.
 Meanness undermines relationships and takes away your power.

-It begins with snarky comments murmured under your breath, but pretty soon, you become overtly mean and sometimes even passive aggressive.
-You begin to buy the kinds of things he doesn't like, like Pepsi instead of Diet Coke or Oreos instead of Nutter Butters—you get the idea.
-Instead of doing nice things to make your partner happy, you deliberately do things that won't.
-You may start to make mean comments directly to his face and to your friends and family, telling everyone what a jerk he is.
-You begin to believe that you could do better and that he doesn't deserve you.
+It begins with snarky comments murmured under your breath, until you become overtly mean and sometimes even passive aggressive.
+You might buy the kinds of things he doesn't like, like Pepsi instead of Diet Coke or Oreos instead of Nutter Butters—you get the idea.
+Instead of doing kind or helpful things that make your partner happy, you deliberately do things that won't.
+These small, unkind acts might seem insignificant, but they create disharmony.
+As you cease practicing kindness, it erodes your partners trust and confidence in the relationship.
+They begin pulling back as you become unkind.

 Treat your partner like an adult.
 Even if he sometimes acts childish, he is not a child, and he is definitely not your child.
 You don't need to boss him around.
 He is an adult who can make choices and decisions.
 If he asks for your advice, great.
 Go ahead and give it.
 But don't treat him like he's stupid or doesn't know any better.